Site Tools

 1. Install latest Python from Python Releases for Windows (don't forget to add this Python to PATH during install)

-2. pip install --upgrade pip
+2. python3 -m pip install --upgrade pip

-3. pip install meshtastic
+3. pip3 install meshtastic

 Entering ESP32 Download Mode